Tenant Screening Tips for Landlords

 Screening tenants used to be just for large professional property management companies.
 It's easy to understand why: pulling certain types of tenant background checks like tenant credit reports isn't possible for most individuals.
 This includes resident screening for many rental property owners, real estate agents and even small property management companies.

 Really?
-Can it be easier than SmartMove's one and done shop?
+Can it be easier than SmartMove's one-and-done shop?
 Probably not.
-Military landlords are busy people with TDY's, deployments, and long work hours, and forging through the necessary paperwork to screen clients is probably not registering on the 'fun things to do' list.
+Military landlords are busy with TDY's, deployments, and long work hours, and forging through the necessary paperwork to screen clients isn’t likely on the 'fun things to do' list.

 If you’d like to do all of the work yourself or if this isn’t your first rental rodeo, use the info found in How to Prepare for Your New Tenants and 7 Tips for Choosing the Best Tenant for Your Rental to set yourself up for success.

-Military landlords are best served by becoming familiar with the federally mandated Fair Housing Act.
+Military landlords should familiarize themselves with the federally mandated Fair Housing Act.
 As the tenant screening process begins, it's imperative to know potential renters have protection from discrimination when searching for a home.

-The FHA is described in depth in our post, Understand the Fair Housing Act When Listing Your Property, but a very simple understanding says,
+The FHA is described in-depth in our article, What Homeowners and Landlords Should Understand About the Fair Housing Act, but a simple understanding says,

-For everyone’s protection, a working knowledge of the FHA is a good idea.
-If you hire a property manager, they should be extremely versed in the language of the law.
+For everyone’s protection, working knowledge of the FHA is a good idea.
+If you hire a property manager, they should be highly versed in the language of the law.

 Searching for the best tenants is a multi-pronged process.
 Word of mouth referrals, advertising, and outstanding photos through MilitaryByOwner, in addition to a thorough screening process, all help to keep you and your property safe.

 Once your perfect tenant is identified and all is right in your renting world, it’s time to take care of those renters and keep them happy with your house.
-Start preparing Tenant/Landlord binders and keep communication open and regular, for everyone’s peace of mind.
+Download our free resource below for more help managing your property: The Military Landlord.